 You can make the entire thing ahead of time for easy party prep.
-Serve the crumble in ramekins or miniature Weck containers for a fabulous dinner party treat.
+Serve the dessert in ramekins or miniature Weck containers like these.

 Before jumping into the recipe, I knew I wanted our containers to have a bit of style.
 I used a length of pom poms and a small dab of hot glue to adhere the trim to our jars.
-They look more festive this way and it really accentuates the specialness of the dessert.
+They look more festive this way and it really accentuates how special this dessert really is.

 Once the jars get cleaned out, the trimmed containers can have a great second life as cute pencil holders for the office.